“We’re having our quarterly management meeting next Friday. Can you give an updated sales budget report?”

 The other way to report, is to use budgeting dashboards.
 Updated sales data from SuperOffice is pulled into graphs or charts and compared to budget for selected time periods, people or parts of the organization.
 Bring your PC into the meeting, login to Business Analyze, to share the reports.

 Read on to find out how it works:

 Input budget per person under ‘budget’.
 People’s names and their place in the organization structure are based on information already entered in ‘company contacts’.
 You do not have to repeat the process.

 Compare actual to budget for a specific period

 The graph ‘sales vs. budget’ will automatically update with your figures.
 Sales is composed of two elements: 1) the prognosis, which is total amount in the pipeline for the period, and 2) the amount that has been registered as ‘sold’.
 This is normally defined as the last stage of the pipeline.

 Some salespeople can be overly optimistic and think they will sell more than expected.
-When you chart percent of budget achieved over a longer period, such as several months, you can see if there is consistent under budgeting or over budgeting, and adjust your forecasting accordingly.
+If you chart percent of budget achieved over a longer period, such as several months, it’s easier see if there is consistent under -budgeting or over budgeting and adjust forecasts accordingly.

-Most leaders want to quickly spot when sales aren’t going according to plan and do something about it.
-If your reports shows a large variance between sales and budgeted, click on the graph to explore the underlying data.
-You can see each opportunity and help coach sales to close the deal.
+If there is a large variance between sales and budgeted, you probably want to do something about it.
+By clicking on the graphs, you can explore underlying data case-by- case.
+This makes it easier to review cases with sales reps.
 If the reports show you are well ahead of budget, share the excitement with your colleagues and enjoy the feeling of success a little longer.